Search

 EmpCo comes into force – answers to the most important practical questions

-Environmental statements are becoming increasingly risky for companies.
+Environmental claims are becoming increasingly risky for companies.
 Due to the Empowering Consumers Directive (EmpCo), much stricter rules will soon apply to environmental claims and sustainability labels.
-The directive is applicable from September 27, 2026.
+The directive will apply from September 27, 2026.

 In Germany, the European requirements are implemented in the Unfair Competition Act (UWG).
-The German government presented a draft bill in September 2025.
-The draft of a third law to amend the Unfair Competition Act (UWG) is intended to better protect consumers from misleading environmental claims and sustainability labels.
+The Third Act Amending the UWG, which implements the EmpCo requirements, was promulgated in the Federal Law Gazette on February 19, 2026.
+It is intended to better protect consumers from misleading environmental claims and sustainability seals.

 What EmpCo regulates